 If you’re in the mood for some coffee and cake, look for Café Museum, which is one of Vienna’s best-known cafés and shares the same block as the hotel.

-A friend of mine stayed here in 2023 and was very happy.
+A friend of mine stayed at the Motel One here and was very happy with it.

 Hotel alternatives